Darasing Khurana: Career

-He started performing theatre at a tender age of 4.
-At the age of 14, he participated in Mr. Parbhani competition, a local pageant in his hometown, and won the competition.
+He started performing theatre at the age of 4.
+At 14, he participated in Mr. Parbhani competition, a local pageant in his hometown, and won the competition.
 He later came to Mumbai, and graduated from H.R.
 College of Commerce and Economics there.

 While he was studying, he became a part time model and walked the runway at numerous Indian and International fashion shows, including the Lakme Fashion Week, Bangalore Style Week, India International Style Week, India Luxury Style Week, as well as other fashion events.

 In 2017, he won the Rubaru Mr. India International 2017 and represented India at Mister International.

 Khurana has walked for several fashion shows as a show stopper and as a closing model, including Royal Fables. he also walked as a show stopper along with former Miss Universe Lara Dutta Bhupati at the page3 Awards.

 Khurana is the Brand Ambassador of DATRI, an India-based blood stem cell donors registry. and Goodwill Ambassador of Kunwar Global School.

 He is the founder of Pause.Breath.Talk Foundation, an initiative to help those suffering from mental health problems.

 Khurana is a part of UNICEF initiative and was invited to speak on the impact of climate change on children's lives in an event held in November 2020.

 In July 2023, Khurana teamed up with UNICEF India and Asia's largest student-run social organization, Abhyuday of IIT Bombay.